julien-arino/math-of-data-science/SLIDES/MATH2740-slides-00-course-organisation.md

 # Self-declaration of absences

 - You can self-declare an absence of less than 120 hours (5 days) instead of providing a doctor's note

 - If a self-declared absence overlaps with the due date and time of Friday at 12:00
-    - send me [the form](https://umanitoba.ca/sites/default/files/2022-09/Self%20Declaration%20Fillable%20Form-%20FINAL%20for%20Website.pdf) and submit the [simplified form](https://forms.office.com/r/HSXE50PefN) **prior** to the deadline
+    - submit the [simplified form](https://forms.office.com/r/HSXE50PefN) **prior** to the deadline
-    - I will modify *your* deadline for *that* assignment so you can still submit on time
+    - This modifies *your* deadline for *that* assignment

 - **I will not accept self-declarations after the deadline**: if at 12:00 Friday, I have not received a self-declaration form XOR the assignment, you get a mark of zero on that assignment

 - Self-declarations are intended for very occasional and unforeseen circumstances $\implies$ I **will not accept more than two** during the term

 ---

+# Returning assignments (mathematics part)

+- The mathematical part of the assignment goes to Crowdmark
+    - Ensure legibility
+    - Answer questions in order
+    - Correct results without explanation will lose marks!

+- Not all questions will be marked
+    - the questions that are marked is unknown (to you) until solutions of the assignment are posted
+    - If you don't answer a question that is in the list of marked questions, you will receive no marks for that question

+---

 # Computer work

 - Being able to use computers is an integral part of being a data scientist, so in this course, we use computers a lot

 - The two main languages in data science are `R` and `Python`.
 Typically, `R` is used more by people in Stats, while `Python` is more CS

 - There is great value in both and knowing both is a plus, but for simplicity, here we use `R`.
 Computer assignments will need to be handed back in `R` (Python $\Rightarrow$ 0)

 ---

-# Returning assignments
+# Returning assignments (computer part)

-- Mathematical part of the assignment goes to Crowdmark
-    - Ensure legibility
-    - Answer questions in order
 - Computer part of the assignment goes to UMLearn
     - `R` language only (Python $\Rightarrow$ 0)
     - Needs to be a jupyter notebook (.ipynb) or an RMarkdown file (.Rmd)
     - Single file
     - Can submit several times but only the latest file will be used
 - In both cases, explain what you are doing.
 Math or code without explanation will lose marks

+---

+# Returning assignments

-- If an assignment has both a mathematical and a computer part, the assignment is complete if and only if both parts are handed back.
-Incomplete assignment $\Rightarrow$ 0
+- If an assignment has both a mathematical and a computer part, the assignment is complete if and only if both parts are handed back

+- Incomplete assignment $\Rightarrow$ 0

 ---